imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/lab-requirements.md

 If you are new to Google Cloud, you can get free 300USD credit for 90 days.
 You can use this credit to rent a VM for this course.
 You can register [here](https://cloud.google.com/free).

+This is the recommended option!
+But, you might need to add your credit card to register though.

 ### Ubuntu VM on your laptop

 If you don't want to rent a VM, you may also install Ubuntu on your laptop.
-But, I don't recommend this option because it will be a lot of hassle to install and configure everything.
-Especially if you are using recent Macbook Pro with Apple M1, M2, or M3 chip.
+Add Ubuntu as a dual boot on your laptop.
+This is the best option if you have a powerful laptop.
+But, it is also the most risky option.
+You might accidentally cause issue with your existing main OS if you are not careful.
+So, please be careful if you choose this option.

 If you want to use any software virtualization, there are several options that you can choose from: